Mississippi EBT Deposit Schedule for 2025

 Track Your EBT Balance and Earn Cashback with Benny

-Benny is a free app that helps you track your EBT balance in real time and get cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.
-To get started, link your EBT card to the app.
-After you make a purchase, scan your receipt with Benny to receive cashback for SNAP-eligible items.
+Benny is a free app that lets you check your EBT balance in real time and get cash back on eligible purchases at stores like Target, Walmart, and Kroger.
+To start, link your EBT card to the app.

 SHARE